WRF Physics¶

 Rain (~mm diameter) forms from cloud droplet growth

-Ice crystals (10s of microns) form from freezing of droplets or deposition on nuclei, which are assumed or explicit (e.g., dust particles)
+Ice crystals (10s of microns) form from droplet freezing or deposition on nuclei, which are assumed or explicit (e.g., dust particles)

-Snow (100s of microns) forms from growth of ice crystals at ice supersaturation and their aggregation
+Snow (100s of microns) forms from growth of ice crystals at ice supersaturation and aggregation

 Graupel/hail (mm to cm) form and grow from mixed-phase interactions between water and ice particles